cpp-best-practices/cppbestpractices/02-Use_the_Tools_Available.md

 If it is determined by team consensus that the compiler or analyzer is warning on something that is either incorrect or unavoidable, the team will disable the specific error to as localized part of the code as possible.

 ## Testing

+CMake, mentioned above, has a built in framework for executing tests.
+Make sure whatever build system you use has a way to execute tests built in.

+To further aid in executing tests, consider a library such as [googletest](https://code.google.com/p/googletest/) or [Catch](https://github.com/philsquared/Catch) to help you organize the tests.

 ### Unit Tests